Opendigitalradio/ODR-DabMux/README.md

 - Standards-compliant DAB multiplexer
 - Configuration file, see doc/example.mux
 - Timestamping support required for SFN
-- ZeroMQ ETI output that can be used with ODR-DabMod
+- ZeroMQ and TCP ETI outputs that can be used with ODR-DabMod
-- ZeroMQ input that can be used with FDK-AAC-DABplus and Toolame-DAB, and supports CURVE authentication
+- ZeroMQ input that can be used with ODR-AudioEnc which supports CURVE authentication
 - Logging to syslog
 - Monitoring using munin tool
 - Includes a Telnet and ZMQ Remote Control for setting/getting parameters